eryxcc/lois/README.md

 The subdirectory `bin` contains generated binaries (both liblois.a and test executables).

 The subdirectory `manual` contains the LateX sources of the manual.
+This manual should be up-to-date with the contents of the repository (and thus more up-to-date than the technical documentation on the LOIS webpage).
 Run `make manual/manual.pdf` to compile them.